-The entire site, including the proposed LILO and Substation footprint, is modified, and has been subject to anthropogenic disturbance, mostly in the form of historic and/or current dryland cultivation.
+The entire proposed Project footprint is modified, and has been subject to anthropogenic disturbance, mostly in the form of historic and/or current dryland cultivation.

 The northern portion of the site remains under active cultivation (maize production), with no indigenous vegetation present.
-The remainder of the site was cultivated in the past, including the proposed LILO and Substation footprint, and is now characterised by a secondary grassland community that is typical of old abandoned agricultural fields (i.e. old lands).
+The remainder of the site was cultivated in the past, and is now characterised by a secondary grassland community that is typical of old abandoned agricultural fields (i.e. old lands).
 These grasslands have hard, crusted and capped soils, low flora species richness, and are dominated by the tall thatching grass Hyparrhenia hirta.
 This species typically proliferates in abandoned cultivated fields that are depleted of nutrients.
 Hyparrhenia hirta grasslands tend to be very stable, with little shifts in structure and composition over the long-term.

-Other common or abundant grasses recorded include a range of species, such as Andropogon schirensis, Aristida congesta subsp. congesta, Cynodon dactylon, Eragrostis chloromelas, Eragrostis curvula, Eragrostis gummiflua, Eragrostis trichophora, Heteropogon contortus, Pogonarthria squarrosa and Themeda triandra.
+Other common or abundant grasses recorded on-site include a range of species, such as Andropogon schirensis, Aristida congesta subsp. congesta, Cynodon dactylon, Eragrostis chloromelas, Eragrostis curvula, Eragrostis gummiflua, Eragrostis trichophora, Heteropogon contortus, Pogonarthria squarrosa and Themeda triandra.
 Common forbs and small woody shrubs recorded on-site include inter alia, Anthospermum hispidulum, Elephantorrhiza elephantina, Eriosema cordatum, Falopia convolvulus, Felicia muricata, Helichrysum nudifolium var. nudifolium, Helichrysum rugulosum, Hermannia lancifolia, Hermannia transvaalensis, Indigofera comosa, Pseudopegolettia tenella and Seriphium plumosum.
 In terms of larger woody vegetation in areas of secondary grassland, aggregations of alien Prunus persica trees were noted, as well as scattered indigenous Vachellia karroo trees/shrubs.

-Linear, north-south aligned stands of alien Eucalyptus trees are prominent features to the east and west of the proposed LILO and Substation footprint.
-The stand to the east is associated with a storm/process water drainage channel (sections of which, are concrete) that originates from the Driefontein Shaft and residential village, located approximately 2.7 km to the south of the proposed Project site.
+Linear, north-south aligned stands of alien Eucalyptus trees are prominent features on-site.
+The stand in the centre of the site is associated with a storm/process water drainage channel (sections of which, are concrete) that originates from the Driefontein Shaft and residential village, located approximately 2.7 km to the south of the proposed Project site.
 Several other woody species were also noted within the Eucalyptus stand including the indigenous Vachellia karoo, as well as other alien invasive taxa, such as Acacia mearnsii, Acacia melanoxylon, Melia azedarach and Sesbania puniceus.